ap97212805/Tic-Tac-Toe-Game-Android-App-/README.md

 🕹️ Tic-Tac-Toe Game - Android App
+A simple and interactive Tic-Tac-Toe Android app built with Java and XML in Android Studio.
+Two-player mode with clean UI and reset functionality. android, java, game, tic-tac-toe, android-app, beginner-project, mobile-game

 This is a simple and interactive Tic-Tac-Toe game built using Java and XML in Android Studio.
 The game allows two players to play turn-by-turn on a 3x3 grid, displaying the winner and allowing resets.